 36.4 As a school, our staff are aware of some of the signs of this kind of abuse and have attended training to support them further.
 We also work closely with all our children to promote healthy relationships and British Values.
-Our code of conduct (Children/Teachers/Parents & Carers), also teaches our children mutual respect of other faith, beliefs and cultures in a positive manner rather than negative.
 We believe and respect each other in our school and maintain this ethos throughout the teaching and learning environment.